-- Α. Endorsement of the examination application by the CAAHEP Accredited Program Director. - Proof of current certification in CPR.
-(Note: CPR certification must be current at the time of initial application and any subsequent exam retake registra-B tion.) - Students who have begun their last semester of college are permitted to C. apply and take the certification exam prior to graduation provided all aca-demic and clinical requirements of the CAAHEP Accredited Curriculum have been satisfied or will be satisfied during their last semester of college.
+- Endorsement of the examination application by the CAAHEP Accredited Program Director - Proof of current certification in CPR (Note: CPR certification must be current at the time of initial application and any subsequent exam retake registra-

-EXERCISE SCIENCE: BIOMECHANICS AND EXERCISE PHYSIOLOGY CONCENTRATIONS
+EXERCISE SCIENCE: BIOMECHANICS AND EXERCISE PHYSIOLOGY

+CONCENTRATIONS

-ADMISSION REQUIREMENTS AND APPLICATION PROCEDURE Incoming freshmen and transfer students interested in the Exercise Science major are admitted to "Exercise Science Interest " After the completion of the freshman year, students may apply for admission to the Exercise Science major and a concentration within the major A faculty admission committee for each concentration will make decisions on acceptance based on the following criteria:
+ADMISSION REQUIREMENTS AND APPLICATION PROCEDURE Incoming freshmen and transfer students interested in the Exercise Science major are admitted to "Exercise Science Interest" After the completion of the freshman year, students may apply for admission to the Exercise Science major and a concentration within the major.
+A faculty admission committee for each concentration will make decisions on acceptance based on the following criteria:

 - A competitive cumulative GPA.
-(Students admitted to the major in recent 1 - 2 - A competitive cumulative GPA.
-(Students admitted to the major in recent years have had GPAs of at least 3.0.)
-Successful completion (minimum grade C-) of the following courses: CHEM 103, CHEM 104, BISC 207, BISC 208, and HESC 205.
-Completion of the appropriate application form for the chosen concentration.
-Applications are accepted at the end of each Fall and Spring semester.
-Students interested in Biomechanics also must have successfully completed 3 - 4 (minimum grade C-) MATH 241
+(Students admitted to the major in recent - years have had GPAs of at least 3 0.)
+Successful completion (minimum grade C-) of the following courses: CHEM 103, CHEM 104, and BISC 207, BISC 208 Completion of the appropriate application form for the chosen concentration - Applications are accepted at the end of each Fall and Spring semester.

+Students interested in Biomechanics also must have successfully completed (minimum grade C-) MATH 241